ignsagita/scd-poc-v2.1/README.md

 First deploy takes 2–3 minutes while packages install.

 **Free tier notes:**
-- The app sleeps after inactivity — open it a minute before any demo to wake it up
+- The app sleeps after inactivity: open it a minute before any demo to wake it up
 - Uploaded files are session-only (reset on reload); the `data/` folder in the repo is always the default dataset
-- Memory limit: 1 GB — well within what this model needs
+- Memory limit: 1 GB (supposed to be well within what this model needs)

 ---